Walrus: Migration

 The rest of the year (late summer and fall), walruses tend to form massive aggregations of tens of thousands of individuals on rocky beaches or outcrops.
 The migration between the ice and the beach can be long-distance and dramatic.
 In late spring and summer, for example, several hundred thousand Pacific walruses migrate from the Bering Sea into the Chukchi Sea through the relatively narrow Bering Strait.

+Vagrancy

+Walrus are prone to long-distance vagrancy, particularly southwards from their current range.
+Between 1815 and 1954, 25 were recorded in Scotland, one in England, and one in Ireland, with a further six in Scotland and one in England from 1955 to 1986.
+They are more regular along the mainland Norwegian coast (not counting Svalbard, where they are resident), with 31 between 1900 and 1967.

+More recently, walrus records across western Europe have attracted considerable publicity, attracting large crowds of people to see them and extensive press coverage; the individual animals often receiving popular names and being tracked over their extensive travels as the individuals are recognisable from scars, and details of tusk size.
+The following vagrant individuals have been named: